 Gum disease is a progressive bacterial infection of the gums.
 Over time, bacteria multiply and spread, forming deep pockets on the inside of the gums.
 Gum disease is a common cause of gum recession, tooth loss, bone deterioration, and even systemic health concerns.

-Chronic bad breath is a common side effect of gum disease.
+Chronic bad breath is a common side effect of periodontal disease.
 Bacteria leave behind an acidic byproduct that produces a pungent smell.
 Dr. Sarkarzadeh and Dr. Farzin offer comprehensive periodontal therapy to help patients eradicate gum disease-causing oral bacteria.
 The best way to prevent gum disease is with good oral health routines, regular visits to the dentist, and a healthy diet.

 Dry Mouth

-Dry mouth is the result of low saliva production.
+Dry mouth is the result of low saliva production, or xerostomia.
 Dehydration, certain medications, and medical conditions can all cause dry mouth.
 Saliva is the body’s natural defense against bacteria build-up.
-Saliva is necessary to keep oral bacteria in check.
-Dry mouth commonly leads to tooth decay, which can also cause halitosis.
+Saliva is necessary to keep oral bacteria in check and maintain good oral health.

 Dental Cavities